tariq7299/ArabicApp/to-do.md

 - Add next and previous button to testominals aslo make them draggable using swirper library -

+## Contact us page
+- Add some background patterns in the contact us section information

 # Backend

 ## GLOBAL